Portimo mine

-The Portimo mine is one of the largest gold mines in Finland and in the world.
-The mine is located in the north of the country in Lapland.
-The mine has estimated reserves of 4.9 million oz of gold, 3.73 million oz of palladium and 1 million oz of platinum.
+The Portimo mine in Finland is one of the largest gold mines in the world.
+It is located in Lapland, in the north of the country.
+It has estimated reserves of 4.9 million oz of gold, 3.73 million oz of palladium and 1 million oz of platinum.
 The mine also has ore reserves amounting to 78.1 million tonnes grading 0.10% copper and 0.07% nickel.